seemantshankar/spherical/Spherical/libs/pdf-extractor/README.md

 ## Output Format

-The extracted specifications are returned as structured Markdown with a YAML frontmatter header containing document categorization metadata:
+The extracted specifications are returned as structured Markdown with a YAML frontmatter header containing document categorization metadata.
+The specifications table uses a 5-column format that includes variant availability information:

 ```markdown
 ---